 It was rationalised that the ANJ v ANK approach tended to ‘unduly favour’ the working spouse over the non-working spouse.
 This was because financial contributions were given recognition under both the first and second steps of the ANJ v ANK approach, which meant that the non-working spouse was, in this sense, doubly (and severely) disadvantaged.

 As seen above, the division of matrimonial assets during a divorce is a complex process.
-Our specialist family lawyers are able to provide more detailed advice on legal options based on your specific circumstances.
+Our family lawyers are able to provide more detailed advice on legal options based on your specific circumstances.